david78bland/GACD-Assignment/README.md

 Data was download originally on XXXX date

-the following is true from origin of data and isreproduced below:
+the following is true from origin of data and is reproduced below for reference:

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset